bogap/kittenlog/README.md

 Whether you're an avid movie enthusiast, bookworm, comic fan, or anime lover, KittenLog offers a user-friendly and comprehensive solution for managing your media collections and enhancing your overall experience.
 Stay organized, track your progress, and explore new content effortlessly with KittenLog.

 ## Installation

-Download KittenLog.exe file and run it.
+To install and run the AI Assistant, follow these steps:

+1. Download folder KittenLog
+2. Open it
+3. Run main.exe.

 ## Contact Information
 In case of some troubles with using an application or if you have some suggestions for improving an application, please contact us: